 Medicated ice for abrasions

 When a skin injury occurs, the RICE procedure should be followed.
 In order to also prevent infection, the ice you apply can be combined with an antiseptic.
 In a plastic cup, mix together distilled or boiled water with 10% povidone-iodine and 2% lidocaine.
-Secure a lollypop stick or similar in the
+Secure a lollypop stick or similar in the centre with tape and freeze.
+When required, roll the ice back and forwards over the skin for about 10 minutes. and then treat as normal.

 Cooling during exercise in a hot environment